Avishek27/Dynamic-Image-Search-App/README.md

 ## Usage

-1. Visit the live demo [here](#) (replace with your demo link).
-2. Enter keywords in the search bar to dynamically retrieve and display images.
+1. Enter keywords in the search bar to dynamically retrieve and display images.
-3. Explore the search history to revisit previous queries.

 ## Technologies Used